smart-gamma/gamma-api-logger/README.md

 ##About

-SmartGamma Symfony2 REST API Logger bundle is a tool that used to create [SmartGamma Symfony2 REST APIs](http://smart-gamma.com/).It enables detailed logging (possible to separate log) for incomming calls for your API and tracks the duration, requests and responses body.
-As additional feature it allows to profile your APIs and tracks slow API calls.
+SmartGamma Symfony2 REST API Logger bundle is a tool that we use to create [SmartGamma Symfony2 REST APIs](http://smart-gamma.com/).It enables detailed logging (possible to separate log) for incomming calls for APIs and tracks the duration, requests and responses body.
+As additional feature, it allows to profile your APIs and tracks slow API calls.

 ##Installation